vlcty/favdl/README.md

 - Navigate to your liked videos.
 The URL is: https://www.youtube.com/playlist?list=LL
 - The java script code you need to paste into the console works on the DOM and extracts all videolinks
 - All extraced video links are sent to the application via a REST call
+- Pro tip: YouTube only loads 100 Videos.
+So if you do this initially scroll to the bottom and THEN execute the js code.
+If you only want to "sync" the new ones 100 should be enough.

 youtube-dl:
 - Downloads all videos from the batchfile